The Honest Truth About Setting New Year’s Goals

 Rosa Talavera

-One Reply to “The truth about New Year’s resolutions”
+One Reply to “The Honest Truth About Setting New Year’s Goals”

 1. I always thought making small goals is better than trying for that one big one.
 Something like drink more water and after a few months you can say I like to stop eating desserts.
 Instead of saying lose 50lbs by end of year.
 I think if you make small changes the big one will come later instead of never.